Is Neem Oil Safe For Bees? Sort Of Maybe

 Also, ingesting neem places the primary active ingredient, Azadirachtin, into the insect’s body.
 This occurs when the plant roots take up the neem oil in the plant tissue, which the insect ingests.

 Azadirachtin doesn’t act as a direct killer.
-It instead confuses the victim’s body due to its similarity to the insect hormone systems.
+Instead, it confuses the victim’s body due to its similarity to the insect hormone systems.

 Azadirachtin acts in the following ways: It deters certain insects, such as locusts, from feeding, and it interferes with the normal life cycle of insects, including feeding, molting, mating, and egg-laying.” – EPA Fact Sheet.